wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==
+= 1.1.2 =
+* FIX: Fixed issue that prevented the International table rates from updating.

 = 1.1.1 =
 * FIX: Updated calculation of shipping to not include the any Virtual products.